-The Children's Commissioner is an Independent Crown entity established under the Children's Commissioner Act 2003 and operating pursuant to the Crown Entities Act 2004.
-The Children's Commissioner is also gazetted as a National Preventative Mechanism (NPM) under the Crimes of Torture Amendment Act 2003.
+The Children's Commissioner is an Independent Crown entity established under the Children's Commissioner Act 2003, operating pursuant to the Crown Entities Act 2004 and represents the 1.1 million people in Aotearoa under the age of 18.

-Our primary responsibilities are to monitor and assess services provided under the Children, Young Persons and their Families Act 1989, advocate for the interests, rights and wellbeing of children and young people, to raise awareness and understanding of the United Nations Convention on the Rights of the Child (UNCROC), and to advance and monitor the application of UNCROC by the State.
+Our primary responsibilities are to advocate for the interests, rights and wellbeing of children and young people, monitor the services provided under the Oranga Tamariki Act 1989 and develop means of consulting with children.
+We also advocate for the implementation of the United Nations Convention on the Rights of the Child.